 What is hemoglobin?

-Hemoglobin is the pigment that makes blood red.
-It is essential to transport oxygen from our lungs to the cells in our body.
-The hemoglobin molecule contains iron, an essential mineral found in our diet.
+Hemoglobin is an iron containing protein that makes red blood cells red.
+Hemoglobin carries oxygen from our lungs to the cells in our body.

 What are normal hemoglobin levels?